 My usual favorite thing about a town -- the art -- was once again my favorite thing.
 Lots of well-done murals, the first one below juxtaposing the old and the new:

 And the main event!
-L to R, brother of groom, groom Spencer, bride Alexis, bride's mother, bride's father - The Writer's brother.
+L to R, brother of bride, groom Spencer, bride Alexis, bride's mother, bride's father - The Writer's brother.
 It was a beautiful wedding, outdoors in a flower garden following a rain shower that cooled everything off.